rails/rails/guides/source/working_with_javascript_in_rails.md

 concatenator.
 We can serve our entire JavaScript bundle on every page, which means that it'll get downloaded on the first page load and then be cached on every page after that.
 Lots of little benefits really add up.

-The Rails team strongly encourages you to write your CoffeeScript (and JavaScript) in this style, and you can expect that many libraries will also follow this pattern.

 Built-in Helpers
 ----------------